Diet after gastric banding

 - Use small plates and utensils to help control portion sizes.

 Some foods you eat may cause some pain or discomfort if you do not chew them completely.
-Some of these are pasta, rice, bread, raw vegetables, and meats.
-Adding a low-fat sauce, broth gravy can make them easier to digest.
+Some of these are pasta, rice, bread, raw vegetables, and meats, especially steak.
+It may be better to stay away from these types of foods, and you should get advice from your provider about this.
+Adding a low-fat sauce, such as a broth gravy, can make them easier to digest.
 Other foods that may cause discomfort are dry foods, such as popcorn and nuts, or fibrous foods, such as celery and corn.

-You will need to drink up to 8 cups (64 ounces), or 2 L, of water or other calorie-free liquids every day:
+You will need to drink up to 8 cups (64 ounces), or 2 liters, of water or other calorie-free liquids every day:

 - Ask your provider before using a straw, since it may bring air in your stomach.